zendeskarchive/cupcake-cipher-starter/README.md

 If you wish you may reuse our simple Dropwizard skeleton from JDD for quicker start:
 [https://github.com/basecrm/jdd-base](https://github.com/basecrm/jdd-base)

-Details regarding the API can be found at: http://to-be-announced:8080/assets/swagger/.
+Details regarding the API can be found at: http://10.12.216.192:8080/assets/swagger/.
-Use the registration service (http://to-be-announced:8080/assets/swagger/#!/registration/register) to register your two endpoints with CupcakeEradicator.
+Use the registration service (http://10.12.216.192:8080/assets/swagger/#!/registration/register) to register your two endpoints with CupcakeEradicator.
 Provide unique (but recognizable) name of your team.

+IP: 10.12.216.192

 Good luck!